How to deploy and verify new contracts on DBK Chain

 In this tutorial, we'll walk through deploying a smart contract on DBK Chain

-Bridge to DBK Chain here:
+Bridge to DBK Chain here: Bridging to DBK Chain

-Have installed on your PC
+Have foundry installed on your PC

 Have a basic understanding of Solidity and Blockchain